smiling621/DermaSoul/README.md

 # DermaSoul – Smart Skin Analysis Tool

-DermaSoul is an AI-powered skin analysis tool designed to help users detect common skin conditions like **acne**, **oiliness**, and **UV sensitivity** using image processing and machine learning techniques.
+DermaSoul is an AI-powered skin analysis tool designed to help users detect common skin conditions like acne, skin type, and skin tone using image processing and machine learning techniques.
 This application aims to assist individuals, dermatologists, and skincare enthusiasts in analyzing skin health more efficiently and accurately.

 ---